Working as a teacher

-- you teach children of reception age (five or under) and you meet any of these criteria.
+- you teach children of reception age (five or under) and you meet any of the above criteria.

-- you supervise children aged between five and eight before or after school, including breakfast clubs but excluding extra-curricular activities (e.g. school choir or sports clubs) and you meet any of these criteria.
+- you supervise children aged between five and eight before or after school, including breakfast clubs but excluding extra-curricular activities (e.g. school choir or sports clubs) and you meet any of the above criteria.

 My employer has given me a criminal record declaration form to complete.
 What do I need to declare?

 Most roles within schools and other relevant childcare settings are exempt from the Rehabilitation of Offenders Act.
 If you are applying to provide relevant childcare provision you must declare any of your own convictions, cautions, final warnings and reprimands which are not protected (i.e. eligible for filtering).

 Am I required to provide information about someone who lives or works in the same household as me?

 You will only be required to provide information about someone who lives or works in the same household as you if the work you undertake is home-based.
 This does not apply if you are applying to work in a nursery setting.

 I am disqualified under the Childcare (Disqualification) Regulations.
 What should I do?